EDF Energy, working in partnership with CGN, is currently the only developer building new nuclear plant in the UK.

 Under the UK system, developers act as the licensees for nuclear new build, with responsibility for arranging the financing, planning and regulatory approval for new plant.

 The UK government has taken a market-led approach to nuclear new build: all new plant will be wholly financed and constructed by the private sector, with no direct subsidy.
 This means that each developer’s decision to invest will depend on economic conditions and financial factors such as capital costs.
-This has proved challenging for developers, and the government has consulted on the Regulated Asset Base (RAB) approach which is designed to provide a more attractive investment profile for major infrastructure projects – the forthcoming Energy White Paper is expected to include proposals on alternative funding mechanisms.
+This has proved challenging for developers, and the government has consulted on the Regulated Asset Base (RAB) approach which is designed to provide a more attractive investment profile for major infrastructure projects.

 EDF/CGN, and the currently inactive development groups Horizon and NuGen, are introduced below.